enspirit/monolens/README.md

 * Exception classes: `Monolens::Error`, `Monolens::LensError`

+* bin/monolens, its args, options and general behavior

 Everything else is condidered private and may change any time (i.e. even on patch releases).